Check keyword position in Google – how to track your ranking?

 SmallSEOtools offers what its name suggests: A set of smaller free tools that can help with positioning.
 One of them is called Keyword Rank Checker.
-It shows your position in the Google search engine (you can check up to ten keywords at once).
+It shows whether you rank in TOP10 (first page of search results) or not.
+You can check up to ten keywords at once).
 Other small SEO-related tools they offer are plagiarism, grammar, and SEO checkers.
-It’s surely worth checking out all of them.

 What do I do with all this information about search engines?